On Radio

 Hire a home inspector with the same precaution that you would hire a contractor.
 Some inspectors will refer you to tradesmen, others stay away from that to remain impartial, with nothing to gain from one recommendation or another.
 It's hard to say which is better, as help in finding good tradesmen is always appreciated, but then again, he could just be a salesman in disguise.
 Check if he has insurance to back up his statements (you buy the house because he says it's fine and then the roof falls in, who's responsible?).
 See if he belongs to an association of home inspectors.
 Ask for references.

-Ask to see previous reports on other houses (with the names removed of course) to see just how complete a job he does.
+Ask to see previous reports on other houses (with the names and addresses removed of course) to see just how complete a job your potential inspector does.
 The product he's selling you is his report.
 It should be organized, readable and complete.
 I have seen very competent inspectors, who have completed very professional inspections deliver a good looking but incompetent report.
 All too often the report is made to look voluminous and informative by the addition of 'boiler plate' material, standard information cut and pasted into your individual report.
 That is not bad in itself in that it can be good information informing all homeowners about things they need to keep an eye on in every house.
 It can be very bad when the specific information about your house is lost in general recommendations.
-General information should be in an annex, not mixed in a confusing manner with the specific details about your home.
+General information should be in an annex, not mixed in a confusing manner with the specific details about problems with your home.

 As an example, one report I studied noted that the roof had 'normal wear', not an incorrect statement but the report failed to note that it was normal wear for a 9 month old roof that had been a good job and was in great shape.
 That was immediately followed by a standard 'boiler plate' phrase recommending that homeowners have their roofs inspected by specialists to insure that they do not leak.
 The second information was not bad information, but put right after the statement about 'normal wear' on this particular roof, the potential home buyer assumed that meant thousands of dollars in repairs.
 In fact that particular report appeared to be asking for 23 specialist inspections by 10 different trades, implying tens of thousands of dollars of work while if read very carefully sifting through all the standard Reader's Digest kind of recommendations, the inspector was actually only asking for two specialist inspections and corrections worth about $2,000.
 General information should not be mixed with specific house findings in such a manner as to be confusing.
 If when reading a sample report from an inspection company, the condition of the house being inspected is not immediately and clearly evident, not buried in good but generalists information, you should look for an inspector who writes better reports.